influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/_index.md

   - /influxdb/v2.0/write-data/no-code/use-telegraf/auto-config/
 ---

-InfluxDB lets you automatically generate Telegraf configurations or upload customized Telegraf configurations that collect metrics and write them to InfluxDB.
+InfluxDB lets you automatically generate Telegraf configurations or upload custom Telegraf configurations that collect metrics and write them to InfluxDB.
 Telegraf retrieves configurations from InfluxDB on startup.